microsoft/code-with-engineering-playbook/docs/continuous-integration/readme.md

   - Azure Portal should provide a read-only view on environment resources.
 Any  change applied to the environment should be made through the IAC CI tool-chain only.
   - Provisioning cloud environments should be a repeatable process that's driven off the infrastructure code artifacts checked into our git repository.
 - [ ] **IAC CI Workflow**
   - When the IAC template files change through a git-based workflow, A CI build pipeline builds, validates and reconciles the target infrastructure environment's current state with the expected state.
-The infrastructure execution plan candidate for these fixed environments are reviewed by an cloud administer as a gate check prior to the deploy stage of the pipeline applying the execution plan.
+The infrastructure execution plan candidate for these fixed environments are reviewed by a cloud administrator as a gate check prior to the deployment stage of the pipeline applying the execution plan.
 - [ ] **Developer Read-Only Access to Cloud Resources**
   - Developer accounts in the Azure portal should have read-only access to IAC environment resources in Azure.
 - [ ] **Secret Automation**